The automaker reportedly wants to convert three factories to build it.

 This low-cost EV, which is apparently known simply as "MEB entry" for now, would have both a low starting price and a high initial production volume.
 Reuters' source said the estimated production volume is 200,000 cars, and that the automaker intends to convert three separate factories to build the vehicle.
 It's unclear which plants the source is referring to.
 The company will reportedly discuss the vehicle at a supervisory board meeting on Nov.
 16.

 MEB is the name for Volkswagen's dedicated electric platform.
 Consisting of a scalable "skateboard" that comprises the battery and electric motors, the MEB platform can underpin electric vehicles of all shapes and sizes.
-In fact, every I.D. electric vehicle VW has previewed thus far, from theto the , rides on that single platform.
+In fact, every I.D. electric vehicle VW has previewed thus far, from the I.D.
+Crozz crossover to the I.D.
+Buzz microbus, rides on that single platform.
 It wouldn't necessarily surprise if it could be scaled down to the subcompact segment.